dr-leo/pandaSDMX/doc/usage.rst

 Content-constraints are
 implemented only in their CubeRegion flavor.
 KeyValueSets are not yet supported.
-In this case, the provided demension values will be validated only against the code-list.
+In this case, the provided demension values will be validated only against the unconstrained codelist.
 It is thus not always guaranteed that the dataset actually contains the desired data, e.g., because the country of interest does not deliver the data to the SDMX data provider.
+Note that even constrained codelists do not guarantee that for agiven key there will be data on the server.
+This is because the codelists may mislead the user to think that every element of their cartesian product is a valid key for a series, whereas there is actually data merely for a subset of that product.
+The KeyValue flavor of content constrainta is thus a more accurate predictor.
+But this feature is not known to be used by any data provider.
+Thus pandaSDMX does not support it.

+Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation. pandaSDMX suports this validation method as well.
+However, it is disabled by default.
+Pass ``series_keys=True`` to the Request method to validate a given key against a series-keys only dataset rather than the DSD.

 If we choose the string form of the key, it must consist of